 - Lack of work to complete (30%)

-Ultimately, boredom at work is predominantly caused by unstimulating and flawed work organisation.
+Ultimately, boredom at work is predominantly caused by unstimulating and flawed work organization.
 This could be due to poor distribution of tasks, lack of recognition for employee skills, or monotonous assignments with little effective communication from managers.

 Are employees uninspiring in their interactions?
 Is lack of communication leading to stalled progress or lack of collaboration?
 All of these are tell-tale signs that your workforce may be having issues with feeling mentally and emotionally invested in the projects they are working on.
 It could also be a sign that their tasks lack variety or challenge, making them feel unchallenged and stifled by routine.